 Sister City Campaign – Yongin, South Korea – Fullerton, California

 Yongin is one of the largest dog meat consumption areas in South Korea.
-The Korean internet searches resulted in: 317 Health Food Centers which commonly sell dog/cat elixirs (also known as dog soju and cat soju); and 170 dog meat soup restaurants in and around the city of Yongin alone!
-If every one of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, it is too awful to think of how many dog/cat farms and slaughterhouses must be present in and around Yongin in order to supply all of these outlets – not to mention those that might appear under a different ‘search’.
+The Korean internet searches resulted in: 317 Health Food Centers which commonly sell dog/cat elixirs (also known as dog soju and cat soju); and 170 dog meat soup restaurants in the vicinity of the city of Yongin alone!
+If every one of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, it is too awful to think of how many dog/cat farms and slaughterhouses must be present in the vicinity of Yongin in order to supply all of these outlets – not to mention those that might appear under a different ‘search’.

 Please ask Yongin’s Sister City – Fullerton, California – to speak out against the dog meat cruelty in Yongin.
 To learn more and take action, CLICK HERE.

 In the typical fashion that we have come to expect, the Ambassador appeared to be unaware that such barbaric behavior still freely exists in his country, and assured us that his Government does concern itself about the maltreatment of innocent creatures.
 After reading his response, we infer that he was too distressed by this animal cruelty to be able to watch the video links provided.
 Little does he realize how distressed he really would have been had he actually watched that horrifying documentation of cruelty.